MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     ```

 1. Take a minute to review GitHub Copilot's remediation suggestions.

+    You should see recommendations for using parameterized queries or ORM methods that help to manage SQL injection risks.
+You might also see suggestions for input validation and sanitization techniques.
+GitHub Copilot often provides code snippets that demonstrate how to implement suggestions.

 1. Open the **UserService.cs** file, and then locate the **GetMd5Hash** method.